metadatacenter-attic/cedar-docker-exp/nginx/README.md

     docker ps

-Use DOCKER_HOST environment variable to find the Docker server IP address and map the host name to this IP address in ```/etc/hosts/```.
+Use DOCKER_HOST environment variable to find the Docker server IP address and map the host name to this IP address in the host machine's ```/etc/hosts/``` file.

-To test connectivity to Nginx server in container:
+To test connectivity to the Nginx server in the container:

     curl -i -vvv https://<host name>/